suit-wg/suit-report/draft-ietf-suit-report.md

 For each of these registries, registration policy is:

-* -256 to 255: Standards Action
+* -256 to 255: Standards Action With Expert Review
-* -65536 to 257, 256 to 65535: Specification Required
+* -65536 to -257, 256 to 65535: Specification Required
 * -4294967296 to -65537, 65536 to 4294967295: First Come First Served

-Requests in the Standards Action and Specification Required ranges MUST also undergo designated expert review as described below; this guidance supplements the normal IANA processing for those policies.
+Requests in the Standards Action and Specification Required ranges MUST undergo designated expert review as described below; this guidance supplements the normal IANA processing for those policies.